openmerlin/vfio-device-plugin/README.md

 ## Configuration
 In the `manifest` directory there is a YAML file for starting the plugin as a container in Kubernetes.
-This manifest also contains a configration file for the plugin, where you can specify what VFIO devices you want to register as a resource.
+This manifest also contains a configuration file for the plugin, where you can specify what VFIO devices you want to register as a resource.

 ```yaml
 - resourceName: ascend/910b